 What to do if you receive a P800?

-In case of underpayment: This means that you paid a smaller amount than you were supposed to in the form of taxes and hence, the adjustments ideally are made in the subsequent year.
-HMRC will collect the amount due in instalments over the next year.
+This means you paid a smaller amount than you were supposed to in the form of taxes and hence, the adjustments ideally are made in the subsequent year.
+HMRC will collect the amount due in installments over the next year.
 This entire thing will happen automatically if you pay the income tax through an employer or pension provider, earn enough income over your personal allowance to cover this amount or if you owe less than £3,000.
 If HMRC can't cover this amount automatically, then it will write to you informing you about the other payment options.

-What information is there on your P800 Form?
+What information could be there on your P800 Form?

 - Flat Rate Job Expenses which refer to your uniform cleaning allowance